 2.4.
 Our Model Document Packs are an excellent way of getting quality legal template documents, carefully tailored for churches and other Christian organisations at a fraction of the cost of production.

 3.1.
 Please note that Edward Connor Solicitors is a Christian charity.
 One of the aims of our charity is to support the Fellowship of Independent Evangelical Churches (“FIEC”).
 Therefore, we may be unable to act for you if there is a potential conflict of interests with FIEC that might be relevant to us providing you with the Model Document Pack.

 3.2.
-As a Christian charity, we are only able to act for organisations who can confirm in writing their agreement to our Statement of Faith (as defined and set out in our governing document) and who act consistently with it.
+As a Christian charity, we are only able to act for organisations who can actively confirm their agreement to our Statement of Faith (as defined and set out in our governing document) and who act consistently with it.

 4. Limitations on our advice